University Human Resources

 IU Postdoctoral Fellow and Professional Students Plan All premiums must be paid at the time of purchase.
 Monthly payments are not an option.

-SAA & International All premiums must be paid at the time of purchase.
+Fellowship & International All premiums must be paid at the time of purchase.
 Quarterly payments for dependents can be made but must be initiated in the Fall.
 Monthly payments are not an option.

 Q: When should I expect my ID card to arrive in the mail?